SECURITIES AND EXCHANGE COMMISSION

 About Harpoon Therapeutics

 Harpoon Therapeutics is a clinical-stage immunotherapy company developing a novel class of T cell engagers that harness the power of the bodys immune system to treat patients suffering from cancer and other diseases.
 T cell engagers are engineered proteins that direct a patients own T cells to kill target cells that express specific proteins, or antigens, carried by the target cells.
 Using its proprietary Tri-specific T cell Activating Construct (TriTAC®) platform, Harpoon is developing a pipeline of novel TriTACs initially focused on the treatment of solid tumors and hematologic malignancies.
-HPN424 targets PSMA and is in a Phase 1 trial for metastatic castration-resistant prostate cancer.
+HPN424 targets PSMA and is in a Phase 1/2a trial for metastatic castration-resistant prostate cancer.
 HPN536 targets mesothelin and is in a Phase 1/2a trial for cancers expressing mesothelin, initially focused on ovarian and pancreatic cancers.
 HPN217 targets BCMA and is in a Phase 1/2 trial for relapsed, refractory multiple myeloma.
-HPN328 targets DLL3 and Harpoon plans to initiate a Phase 1/2a trial in the second half of 2020.
+HPN328 targets DLL3 and is in a Phase 1/2 trial for small cell lung cancer and other DLL3-associated tumors.
+Harpoon has also developed a proprietary ProTriTACTM platform, which applies a prodrug concept to its TriTAC platform to create a therapeutic T cell engager that remains inactive until it reaches the tumor.
 For additional information about Harpoon Therapeutics, please visit www.harpoontx.com.